coilysiren/eco-mods/BunWulfBioChemical/Recipe/README.md

 ### Coal Fat Epoxy

-One of the charcoal (carbon) based recipes.
-This recipe uses charcoal and fat to make a more accessible version of Oil Drilling's Epoxy.
-Charcoal and fat were chosen to approximate some kind of "sticky" substance.
+One of the coal (carbon) based recipes.
+This recipe uses coal and fat to make a more accessible version of Oil Drilling's Epoxy.
+Coal and fat were chosen to approximate some kind of "sticky" substance.

-The recipe is 4 charcoal, 10 fat => 2 epoxy
+The recipe is 4 coal, 10 fat => 2 epoxy

 ### Coal Based Nylon

-One of the charcoal (carbon) based recipes.
-This recipe again uses charcoal and fat to create nylon.
+One of the coal (carbon) based recipes.
+This recipe again uses coal and fat to create nylon.
 This recipe is based on the idea that nylon is a synthetic carbon based material/

-The recipe is 10 charcoal, 10 fat => 8 nylon
+The recipe is 10 coal, 10 fat => 8 nylon

 ### Biochar Charcoal Burning

-One of the charcoal (carbon) based recipes.
+One of the coal (carbon) based recipes.
 Replicates more charcoal using some base charcoal and crops inside of a bakery oven or kiln.
 Creates oil as a valuable by product.
 This recipes was primarily added as a flavorful test case, so the mod author could get used to the modding scene.
 It can also be used to create a lot of the fat (oil) that and charcoal required for the other recipes.

 The recipe is 4 charcoal, 10 crops => 6 charcoal, 4 oil